threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 ## Introduction

 We explain how to set up a 3Node on the ThreeFold Grid running on a cloud provider server.
-Currently, the documentation is made for [Hetzner](https://www.hetzner.com).
+Currently, the documentation is made for [Hetzner](https://www.hetzner.com) and [OVH](https://www.ovhcloud.com/).

 ## Considerations